mckinziebrandon/DeepChatModels/README.md

 [NEW MODEL: DynamicBot.
 More info in next section]

 This project is still very much evolving each day, but the core goals are:
-* Create a cleaner user interface for tinkering with sequence-to-sequence models and over multiple datasets.
-This project will explore ways to make constructing such models feel more intuitive/customizeable.
-The ideal result is a chatbot API with the readability of [Keras](https://keras.io/), but with a degree of flexibility closer to TensorFlow.
+* Create a cleaner user interface for tinkering with sequence-to-sequence models.
+This project will explore ways to make constructing such models feel more intuitive/customizable.
+The ideal result is a chatbot API with the readability of [Keras](https://keras.io/), but with a degree of flexibility closer to [TensorFlow](https://www.tensorflow.org/).
 For example, the following code is all that is needed (after imports, etc.) to create and train one of the models on the Cornell movie dialogs (All params with '=' are optional) :
 ```python
     # All datasets implement a Dataset interface, found in data/_dataset.py
     dataset = Cornell(vocab_size=FLAGS.vocab_size)